kaiyuanw/MuAlloy/README.md

    you want to run as argument.  `MuAlloy` runs the test suite against the original model and mutant models to compute the mutation score for the test sutie.

+The command also reports whether each mutant is killed by the test suite or not.
+After the test suite is run against all mutants, the command reports the mutation score.

 ## Examples